zgjiangtoby/zgjiangtoby.github.io/_pages/about.md

 I completed my PhD in Computer Science at the University of Sheffield in 2021 with a thesis titled "Detecting Journalistic Framing and Attitudes on News Reporting about Climate Change".
 My PhD was funded by the Grantham Centre for Sustainable Futures, where I was also a [Grantham Scholar](https://grantham.sheffield.ac.uk/scholars/ye-jiang-2/).

-Research interests: In-context learning, Applications in LLMs/LVLMs.
+Research interests: Trustworthy Social Intelligence, In-context Learning, Applications in LLMs/LVLMs.

 News
 ======